Contract automation

 4) Procurement Teams

-They also gain timely reminders for renewals and better insight into supplier performance, which helps them manage vendor relationships with confidence.
+They also receive timely reminders of renewals and have a better understanding of supplier performance which makes them manage vendor relationships with confidence.

 Many organizations still handle contracts with traditional methods like emails and spreadsheets.
 While this approach works, it often brings certain difficulties that can slow down business activities.
 Understanding these struggles can help companies see why modern tools are becoming more important.